batfish/batfish/questions/Parameters.md

 Batfish questions support parameters with rich specifications for nodes, interfaces etc. The grammar for parameter types is described below.
 Before reading those grammars, we recommend reading the general notes.

 For many parameters types, there is a "resolver" question that may be used to learn what a given specification expands to.
-For instance, the resolver for the node specifier `resolveNodeSpecifier`, and `bfq.resolveNodeSpecifier(nodes=/bor/)` (Pybatfish syntax) will return the set of nodes represented by `/bor/`.
+For instance, `resolveNodeSpecifier` is the resolver for `nodeSpec`, and `bfq.resolveNodeSpecifier(nodes="/bor/")` (Pybatfish syntax) will return the set of nodes that match `/bor/`.

 * [`applicationSpec`](#application-specifier)